How To Ship Prefabricated Freezer Docks

 Full Container Load (FCL)

-This is only feasible if the freezer docks can be safely disassembled and packed into standard containers.
-A thorough assessment of disassembly feasibility and the potential for damage during this process is crucial.
+FCL shipping is only viable if the freezer docks can be safely disassembled and packed into standard containers.
+A thorough feasibility study is essential to assess the practicality of disassembly and the potential for damage during the process.

 Carrier Selection Criteria